Study Guide8 min read

 What happens if I fail the RES exam?
 You can register for a re-sit during the next available exam window.
 In 2026, the registration fee for a single paper re-sit is approximately S$261.60.
 It is highly recommended to review a RES Exam Study Guide to identify your weak areas before attempting the test again.

 Is the exam open-book?
 No, the RES exam is a closed-book examination.
 You are not permitted to bring any notes, though a financial calculator is often allowed for calculation-heavy questions in Paper 2.
 The RES exam format consists of 80 multiple-choice questions administered over 150 minutes, requiring a high level of speed and accuracy.
-With a passing mark of 75%, candidates must demonstrate a comprehensive understanding of both legal theory and practical property transaction procedures in Singapore.
+With a passing mark of the official passing mark of 60 for each paper, candidates must demonstrate a comprehensive understanding of both legal theory and practical property transaction procedures in Singapore.

 Essential Legislation and Official Resources for Candidates